-I am planning to enter Highlights for Children’s annual January fiction contest (any genre, for beginning readers 6 – 8 years old, 500 words), and thought it would be a good idea to read the stories that won previous contests.
 So, yesterday I browsed around the Calgary Public Library’s eLibrary, looking for the winning entries of Highlights’ previous contests.
-The eLibrary includes Masterfile Premiere, an amazing resource.
+The eLibrary includes MasterFILE Premiere, an amazing resource.
 It is a database of magazine articles, including some children’s magazines.
-(If you have a Calgary Public Library membership and want to use this, I’ve included instructions below.)
+(Your library may have this resource.
+If so, I’ve included some very basic instructions for searching for children’s magazines, below.)

 I found 16 of the most recent winning stories, and thought I would write a blog post to give them to all of you.
 But before I did that, I wanted to check with Highlights to make sure I wasn’t infringing on a copyright.
 I called their main phone number and explained to the person who answered what I needed to know, and she put me through to Judy Burke, the managing editor.

 Well, what a fun experience that was.
 What an energetic upbeat person – exactly the voice you’d expect to hear at Highlights!
-She said I can’t post the winning stories, but I can link to the webpage where the winners are listed.
+She said I can’t post the winning stories, but I can link to their page where the winners are listed.

 Judy also asked my name and after I told her, I mentioned that they had published a puzzle I’d submitted.
 She said that if a person has published ANYthing with them, their name is flagged.
 So whenever they send a new submission it has an advantage.
 That was nice to know!